woodfrog/vse_infty/README.md

 Official PyTorch implementation of the paper [Learning the Best Pooling Strategy for Visual Semantic Embedding](https://arxiv.org/abs/2011.04305) (**CVPR 2021 Oral**).

+Please use the following bib entry to cite this paper if you are using any resources from the repo.

 ```
 @InProceedings{chen2021vseinfty,
      title={Learning the Best Pooling Strategy for Visual Semantic Embedding},